codacy/codacy-rubocop/docs/description/Style_MethodCallWithArgsParentheses.md

 In the default style (require_parentheses), macro methods are allowed.
 Additional methods can be added to the `AllowedMethods` or `AllowedPatterns` list.
 These options are valid only in the default style.
-Macros can be included by either setting `IgnoreMacros` to false or adding specific macros to the `IncludedMacros` list.
+Macros can be included by either setting `IgnoreMacros` to false, adding specific macros to the `IncludedMacros` list, or using `IncludedMacroPatterns` for pattern-based matching.

 Precedence of options is as follows:

 1. `AllowedMethods`
 2. `AllowedPatterns`
 3. `IncludedMacros`
+4. `IncludedMacroPatterns`

-If a method is listed in both `IncludedMacros` and `AllowedMethods`, then the latter takes precedence (that is, the method is allowed).
+If a method is listed in both `IncludedMacros`/`IncludedMacroPatterns` and `AllowedMethods`, then the latter takes precedence (that is, the method is allowed).

 In the alternative style (omit_parentheses), there are three additional options.